mvac7/SDCC_SPRITES_S_MSXROM_Lib/README.md

 Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.

-Includes an application for test and learning purposes.
+In the source code (\examples), you can find applications for testing and learning purposes.

+This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

+Enjoy it!

 ### About the Sprite libraries